What is COVID-19?

 Is there any treatment for COVID-19?

-The treatment of COVID-19 depends on enhancing the immunity level of patients, treating the symptoms and easing complications, as there is no specific treatment for the virus to date.
+There is no specific treatment for COVID-19, However, the treatment depends on enhancing the immunity level of patients, treating the symptoms and easing complications.

 Is there a vaccine against the Novel coronavirus (COVID-19)?